Challenge Open Access

 Events 2 and 3 are open to event 1 participants who qualified by submitting an event 1 entry no later than noon GMT on Saturday, 30 April 2011.
 A single submission enters both events 2 and 3.
-Instructions for preparing an event 2 and 3 entry are here.
 Participants may resubmit their event 2 and 3 entry as many times as they wish until the final deadline of noon GMT on Friday, 5 August 2011, but only the final submission received before the deadline will be scored.

 In events 2 and 3, challenge participants are required to develop algorithms capable of running in a reference Android phone.
-An API including a working sample algorithm is provided as a framework for these algorithms.
+An API including a working sample algorithm is provided as a framework for these algorithms in the challenge files.
 To participate in events 2 and 3 you must use this API.
 In events 2 and 3, each open-source algorithm that can run in an Android phone will be tested in a reference phone.

 Algorithms are not required to produce a classification for each record, but only correct classifications contribute to the scores (thus a missing classification is equivalent to an incorrect classification).